Tour Length

 4What is the best time of year for a safari from Kasane?

 “The best weather in the Chobe Riverfront area is during the Dry season from April to October, when you can expect mild temperatures, clear skies and cool evenings.
 For wildlife viewing, the best months are August to October (although October can be very hot).
 That’s because as the Dry season progresses, water sources dry out across Chobe and both predator and prey species are drawn to the riverbank in their endless search for water.
-The best months for exploring further afield (beyond the Riverfront to Savuti and the Delta) are similarly in the Dry season.
+The best months for exploring farther afield (beyond the Riverfront to Savuti and the Delta) are similarly in the Dry season.
 The main exception is for birders.
-From November to April, migratory species from Europe and North Africa are present across northern Botswana.”
+From November to April, migratory species (birds that undertake a seasonal migration every year) from Europe and North Africa are present across northern Botswana.”

 5Is there anything to see in Kasane itself?